bakito/adguardhome-sync/README.md

     password: password
     # cookie: Replica2-Cookie-Name=CCCOOOKKKIIIEEE
     # autoSetup: true # if true, AdGuardHome is automatically initialized.
+    # webURL: "https://some-other.url" # used in the web interface (default: <replica-url>

 # Configure the sync API server, disabled if api port is 0
 api: